AustinRhoads/building_portfolio_project_2/README.md

 ## Google API

-Ultimately I wanted the functionality of my web app to go beyond the CRUD format which is why I utilized for the first time a few Google APIs.
+Ultimately I wanted the functionality of my web app to go beyond the CRUD format which is why I embedded a few Google APIs.
 I used the Google Maps API to display each reported UFO incident on the ‘encounter/index’ page and the Google Geocode API to have an auto-fill location input.
 This also allowed me to get a latitude and longitude for the encounter from the selected location, which I then used to create the marker displayed on my embedded Google map.
 This was just so much fun to see come together and in the end it just makes the app feel so much more powerful.

 ## Conclusion